 - Whether the entrapment evaluation should be submitted to a jury.
 Id.

 Entrapment is a complex, but interesting, issue.
-Our brief analysis above is only the tip of the iceberg, so please give me a call, and we'll discuss your situation for free.
+Our brief analysis above is only the tip of the iceberg, so please call an Orlando entrapment lawyer, and we’ll discuss your situation for free.
 What do you have to lose?
 Nothing.
-Just knowledge to gain, and that's always a good thing.
+Just knowledge to gain, and that’s always a good thing.